 - Make sure the humidity in your crab's home is at 70-80 percent relative humidity.
-If the environment is too warm it can cause a problem as can it being too dry.
-Purchase a hygrometer to be able to monitor this.
+If the environment is too warm it can cause a problem as can it being too dry for a hermit crab.
+Purchase a hygrometer to be able to monitor this easily and accurately.

 - Check the temperature in the enclosure.
 Make sure it isn't too high or too low, has hot spots and that there isn't too much fluctuation during the day and at night.
 Aim for temperatures between 72-78 degrees Fahrenheit (22-26 degrees Celsius).

-- Make sure there is no chlorine in the water.
-Use a dechlorinator on all water in the tank.
+- Make sure there is no chlorine in the water in the tank by using a dechlorinator.
 This liquid can be purchased at any pet store that carries fish supplies and is simply added to your hermit crab's water.

 - Be careful with residual chemicals from cleaning in or around the tank.
 Try to use only hot water for cleaning your hermit crab tank.

-- Do not bathe your crab too often.
+- Do not bathe your hermit crab too often.
 Once a week is plenty under most conditions.

-- Check the tank and crabs for mites which will appear as tiny specks moving around.
-Hold your crab up by the shell until they extend themselves outside of the shell some (blow gently on the crab to entice him or her out if necessary) and inspect their body for mites.
-If you think your crabs and tank have mites be sure to to boil everything in the tank in hot water (not the crabs, of course), wipe the tank with vinegar, and bathe your crabs with Stress Coat (purchased from the aquarium department in the pet store and is used to help protect the slime coat of fish) until you no longer see any mites.
+- Check the tank and crabs for mites.
+Mites will appear as tiny specks moving around.
+Hold your crab up by the shell until they extend themselves outside of the shell some (blow gently on the crab to entice them out if necessary) and inspect their body for mites.
+If you think your crabs and tank have mites be sure to to boil everything in the tank in hot water (not the crabs, of course), wipe the tank with vinegar, and bathe your crabs with Stress Coat (purchased from the aquarium department in the pet store until you no longer see any mites.

 - Hermit crabs are usually pretty peaceful but sometimes they will fight over resources, especially coveted shells.
 If your crabs are fighting over shells, you need to increase the number of appropriately sized shells in a variety of styles to make sure there is enough of a selection to stop the fighting.

-- You might also want to consider larger tanks, more hiding places, and more food and water bowls if your crabs are fighting.
+- Consider larger tanks, more hiding places, and more food and water bowls if your crabs are fighting.
 If the problem persists, you might want to separate the crabs.

-- If you have a hermit crab that lives with other hermit crabs that is very stressed or ill they may drop multiple legs.
-If your hermit crabs have lost more than one leg in a short period of time, isolate them from the other hermit crabs while still maintaining proper conditions, especially the temperature and humidity).
-The cause of the legs dropping is not usually contagious, but this will help keep your crab comfortable and free from the stress of competing with other crabs.
-Crabs that drop multiple legs are often so stressed that they cannot be saved.
+- If you have a hermit crab that lives with other hermit crabs that is very stressed or ill, multiple legs may fall off.
+If your hermit crab has lost more than one leg in a short period of time, isolate them from the other hermit crabs while still maintaining proper conditions, especially the temperature and humidity.
+The cause for the legs to fall off is not usually contagious to other crabs but this will help keep your crab comfortable and free from the stress of competing with other crabs.
+Crabs that drop multiple legs are often so stressed that they cannot be saved unfortunately.

-- Sometimes new crabs start dropping legs shortly after you get them home.
+- Sometimes new crabs have legs that fall off shortly after you get them home.
 This is more likely due to the conditions they experienced during collection, shipping, and during their time at the pet store rather than anything you are doing.
 Just make sure your hermit crab environmental conditions are ideal and hope that the stress reaction is reversible now that your crabs are being properly cared for.

 Usually if a hermit crab leg falls off it will regenerate, or grow back, that lost leg.
 At first a "gel limb" forms which starts out as a little bud or bump.
-This gel limb develops over the course of a few molts into a new leg (or claw) though it may be smaller than the original.
-Your crab may undergo more frequent molts until the limb has been regenerated.
+This gel limb develops over the course of a few molts into a new leg (or claw) though it may be smaller than the original one.
+Your crab may undergo more frequent molts until this limb has been completely regenerated.

 Edited by Adrienne Kruzer, RVT